mdhiggins/sickbeard_mp4_automator/README.md

     **YOU MUST INSTALL SUBLIMINAL AND ITS DEPENDENCIES FOR THIS TO WORK.** You must go into the `setup\subliminal` directory included in this script and run `setup.py install` to add support for fetching of subtitles.
 The version included with this script is modified from the stock version of subliminal, so you must install the included version.
     - `sub-providers` = Comma separated values for potential subtitle providers.
 Must specify at least 1 provider to enable `download-subs`.
 Providers include `podnapisi` `thesubdb` `opensubtitles` `tvsubtitles` `addic7ed`

-Sick Beard Installation Instructions
+Sick Beard Setup
 --------------
 1. Open Sickbeard's config.ini in Sick Beard and set your "extra_scripts" value in the general section to the full path to "python postConversion.py" using double backslashes (C:\\Python27\\python C:\\Scripts\\postConversion.py).
 Make sure this is done while Sick Beard is not running or it will be reverted.
 And make sure python is registered as an environment variable/PATH.
 With the latest version of Sickbeard you must specify the absolute path to the python executable, otherwise you'll get an "Error 2"
-2. Set the SickBeard variables in autoProcess.ini:
+2. Set the SickBeard variables in autoProcess.ini under the [Sickbeard] section:
     - `host` = Sick Beard host address (localhost)
     - `port` = Sick Beard port (8081)
     - `ssl` = 0/1